-Diffuse tumors are very hard to control, and they tend to have a poor prognosis (outlook).
+Diffuse brain stem tumors are very hard to control.
 But in children with neurofibromatosis type 1, these tumors often grow slowly (or even stop growing), so these children tend to have a better outlook.
 Because these tumors are hard to treat, clinical trials of promising new treatments may be a good option.

-Primitive neuroectodermal tumors (PNETs) are all treated in similar ways, but medulloblastomas tend to have a better outlook than other types of PNETs.
+Embryonal tumors tend to grow quickly and spread through the spread to cerebrospinal fluid (CSF).
+In the past, many embryonal tumors were referred to as primitive neuroectodermal tumors (PNETs).
+Embryonal tumors are all treated in similar ways, but medulloblastomas tend to have a better outlook than other types.

 Medulloblastomas: These tumors start in the cerebellum.
 They tend to grow quickly and are among those most likely to spread outside the brain (usually to the bones or the bone marrow).
 But they also tend to respond well to treatment.

-These tumors can often block the flow of cerebrospinal fluid (CSF).
+These tumors can often block the flow of CSF.
 This can lead to a dangerous rise in the pressure inside the skull, which might need to be treated right away with some type of surgery.

-Children with medulloblastoma are often divided into 2 groups (see How are brain and spinal cord tumors in children staged?), with those in the high-risk group usually getting more intensive treatment than children in the standard-risk group.
+Children with medulloblastoma are often divided into standard-risk and high-risk groups, depending on certain factors.
+Those in the high-risk group usually get more intensive treatment than children in the standard-risk group.
 More recently, doctors have started to divide these tumors into 4 groups based on the gene changes within the tumor cells.
 These might also be used to help determine the best treatment.

 For children younger than 3, doctors try to use as little radiation as possible.
 Chemotherapy is typically the first treatment given after surgery.
 Depending on how the tumor responds, chemotherapy might be followed by radiation therapy.

 There are some reports that giving high-dose chemotherapy followed by an autologous stem cell transplant may be helpful for some children with medulloblastomas.
 Several clinical trials are now studying this.
-For more information on stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information on stem cell transplants, see Stem Cell Transplant for Cancer.

 Surgery is the main treatment for these tumors, but they usually are hard to remove completely.
 Still, surgery can relieve symptoms and may help make other treatments more effective.
 Children 3 or older are given radiation therapy after surgery.
-Because these tumors tend to spread to cerebrospinal fluid (CSF), radiation therapy is often given to the whole brain and the spinal cord (craniospinal radiation).
+Because these tumors tend to spread to the CSF, radiation therapy is often given to the whole brain and the spinal cord (craniospinal radiation).